Creation and annihilation operators for 2D non-abelian anyons: Anyonic annihilation operators

 Using these basis elements, we want to identify components where the first mode is transformed to the vacuum, as an annihilation operator component would.
-Only one anyon type can be in the same mode in anyon diagrams.
+In anyon diagrams, only one anyon type/charge can be in the same mode.
+This does not prevent bosonic behaviour, where modes populated with several bosonic particles are expressed as modes being occupied with a higher charge in the anyonic theory.
 Therefore, the components of the anyonic annihilation operators should consist only of terms that send anyon particle types to the vacuum and not any other particle type.
 In Figure \ref{fig:alphas}, one can observe that if we fix the particle type $a\neq e$ in mode $1$ bra and the vacuum $e$ in the mode $1$ ket, the basis components then depend only on the global charge of the rest of the system $b_0$ and the term $a\times b_0$, since $e$ is an abelian particle and then $e\times b_0 $ is always $b_0$.

-Thus, we realise that the number of annihilation elements that a particle type $a$ has associated in a mode is the number of fusion channels that that particle type has associated with it.
+Thus, we realize that the number of annihilation elements that a particle type $a$ has associated in a mode is the number of fusion channels that that particle type has associated with it.
 This result comes directly from the explicit dependency of having the different annihilating components from $a' \times b_0$, being $b_0$ any particle type.
 Thus, all fusion channels of $a'$ will have an associated annihilating element.

 For notation, we label each of these annihilation elements of the canonical basis ${a}^{b_0, a\times b_0}_1=A^{e a b_0}_{b_0 a\times b_0}$ (where $1$ expresses the fact they are annihilating on the first mode, $b_0$ and $a\times b_0$ specify the fusion channel and annihilating term, and $a$ is the particle type being annihilated).
 In all the above and the following expressions, one needs to keep in mind that $a \neq e$.